vnovikov746/ShifterMan/README.md

 The source code will be available in the project page in the repository.

 For you to understend better the code:
-There wil be documentations in the classes about the classes, functions and variables. you will also find explanations about the code in our wiki page.
+The code will be documented and explanations about the code would be also available in our wiki page.

 ### How to compile the project?
-Our project is built with C# language, for compiling the project you need to follow the next steps:
+Our project is written with C# language, for compiling the project you need to follow the next steps:

 * __1)__ Download Visual Studio 2010 or higher.
 * __2)__ MORE STEPS WILL BE AVALIBLE IN THE FUTURE.